Complaint Handling Code 2024 FAQs

 Does it matter who handles the complaint at stage 2 such as manager or non-manager?

-The Code does not require the person investigating stage 2 complaints to be at a specific level or job role.
+The Code does not require the person investigating stage 2 complaints to be of a specific level or job role.

-However, as the stage 2 involves a review of the stage 1, landlords should consider whether the person has the appropriate authority to do this.
-In addition to this, the person considering the complaint at stage 2 must not be the same person that considered the complaint at stage 1.
+However, as the investigation of a complaint at stage 2 involves a review of that at stage 1, landlords should consider whether the person has the appropriate authority to do this.
+In addition, the person considering the complaint at stage 2 must not be the same person that considered the complaint at stage 1.

 Putting things right